hananeouhammouch/MLPipelineinAzure/README.md

 ## Pipeline comparison

 To analyze the distinction among the two models we used the Accuracy as a primary metric and the outcome was that Auto ML provides more high-grade performance.
-This result is coherent mostly because Auto ML run not only test more hyperparameter value than the Scikit-learn process but also more model too
+This result is coherent mostly because Auto ML run not only test more hyperparameter value than the Scikit-learn process but also more algorithm too

 ## Future work